From the PS5 to gaming headphones, these are the best gaming gifts

 That's especially true when it comes to the Sony PlayStation 5, one of this year's hottest gaming systems.
 Though it was released more than a year ago, the new console remains in incredibly short supply.
 And the new Nintendo Switch OLED Model sold out almost immediately when it was released back in October.

-But there's good news -- if you really want to put these gaming consoles under the Christmas tree this year, there's a way to do it.
-Walmart is set to restock the PS5 and the Xbox Series X today, Nov.
-22, as part of the third drop of their Black Friday "Deals for Days" event.
-As long as you're a paid Walmart Plus subscriber, you will be able to get in line starting at 4 p.m.
-ET (1 p.m.
-PT) for a chance to get your hands on these popular gaming consoles.
-Shoppers can't use the free trial to get access to the restock event -- so be sure you have a paid subscription.
+Walmart restocked the PS5 and the Xbox Series X on Nov.
+22, as part of the third drop of their Black Friday "Deals for Days" event and paid Walmart Plus subscribers, were able to get in line starting for a chance to get your hands on these popular gaming consoles but it sold out pretty quickly.

 We've also found this year's hottest gaming consoles available on third-party resale site StockX.
 You'll pay a premium over the PS5's $500 suggested retail price to get one, but it's the most cost effective way we've found to guarantee a PS5 console under the Christmas tree this year.
 Plus, with links to Amazon below, you can also check their PS5 stock with a quick click or tap -- you never know when you might get lucky with a random restock.